sparkflows/sparkflows-docs/docs/user-guide/export-import/export-applications.rst

      :width: 60%

-* Fire will now export application and download it to your computer.
+* Fire will now export the selected applications and download them to your computer.

   .. figure:: ../../_assets/tutorials/dataset/86.png
      :alt: tutorials